zachsui/zachsui.github.io/_pages/about.md

 enable_navbar_social: true
 linkedin_username: zsui # includes social icons at the bottom of the page
 ---
+&nbsp;

 ### About Me

-Hi there, my name is Zach Sui (隋欣航 in Chinese).
-I am a Staff Software Engineer in Test at [Okta](https://www.okta.com) since July 2021.
-Before joining Okta, I was working as a Lead Automation Engineer at [Cvent](https://www.cvent.com) from Feb 2016 to July 2021.
+**Update (Feb 2022):** Hi there, my name is Zach Sui (隋欣航 in Chinese).
+I am a Staff Software Engineer in Test at [Okta](https://www.okta.com).
+Before joining Okta, I was working as a Lead Automation Engineer at [Cvent](https://www.cvent.com) from 2016 to 2021.
 I also worked as an Associate Softwaare Engineer at [The Advisory Board Company](https://www.advisory.com/) from July 2015 to Jan 2016.

+&nbsp;

+### My Background
+I earned my Master degree in Electrical Computer Engineering from [The State University of New York, University at Buffalo](https://www.buffalo.edu/) in 2015, and I got my Bachlor degree in Electrical Information Engineering from [Beijing University of Technology](https://www.bjut.edu.cn/) in 2013.
+After undergraduate study, I worked as a intern at [Datang Telecom Technology](https://www.datang.com/).

+&nbsp;

 ### My beliefs as a Software Engineer